Income tax Dates

-You can claim different types of expenses depending on what kind of income you get.
+At the end of the tax year, you can claim expenses depending on what type of income you receive.

 If you're in business, including self employed or working as a contractor, you may be able to claim expenses like your home office, your car, depreciation and environmental costs.